 - Immunotherapy.
 Immunotherapy treatment helps your immune system fight cancer.
 It may be given with chemotherapy.

+- Targeted therapy.
 Targeted therapy is the use of medicines such as tyrosine kinase inhibitors or monoclonal antibodies to block cancer growth.

+- Photodynamic therapy (PDT).
 PDT uses medicine and a special light to treat cancer.

+- Cryosurgery.
 Cryosurgery may be used to freeze and destroy lung tumours.

 - Electrocautery.
 Electrocautery is the use of a low-voltage electrical charge to destroy tumours.

+- Watchful waiting.
 Watchful waiting means being watched closely by your doctor but not having treatment until you show symptoms or a change of some kind.
 It is only used in rare cases.

 Your doctor may check for tumour markers (biomarkers), such as EGFR, ALK, and KRAS, that are caused by gene changes (mutations) in cancer cells.
 This can help your doctor choose the treatment that will work best for you.

 - Endoscopic stent placement.
 This is done to open a blocked airway so you can breathe more easily.
 A flexible lighted viewing instrument (endoscope) is used to place a small hollow tube (a stent) in your bronchial tubes if a tumour is making it hard for you to breathe.